konsolas/AAC-Issues/README.md

 - Explanation of how to reproduce the issue.

 If your explanation is too vague, or the issue can't be reproduced, then your issue will be closed.

+## Notice board
+- Currently holding a poll about a possible slack organisation. http://www.strawpoll.me/11547661